-Organised crime is a national security threat that costs Australia at least $15 billion each year.
+Serious and organised crime is a national security threat that costs Australia at least $15 billion each year.

-Organised crime networks are flexible, innovative and resilient.
+Serious and organised crime networks are flexible, innovative and resilient.
 Harms and losses from organised crime have an impact on all Australian governments, the economy, businesses and the wider community.

 Organised Crime Strategic Framework